pankaj-54666/languages/sql/crm-erd.md

 (d) Generate report that show the top5 companies that have orderes from us.
 Columns(company_name,number_of_order,total_order_value(USD),total_order_value(INR),average_order_value)
     Hint: select company by order value -> group by companies -> use operator to show INR total_order_value column -> use currenty_exchange_table/lookup table -> select top 5 -> simplify query with subquery

+(e) Show use of HAVING clause
+    use to filter on columns with aggregate functions.
+    ex: HAVING count(*) >1

 __________________________________________________________________________________